LDN – Low Dose Naltrexone

 Here’s a video on to use the 50 mg Naltrexone tablet and turn it into Low Dose Naltrexone: http://www.youtube.com/watch?v=bOekLFlvR7l Or via a prescription from your doctor, there are now many local pharmacies which can compound it for you.
 But you do want to underscore that you do NOT want slow-release.
 If you scroll down 2/3rds of this page, you can see a boxed list of a few pharmacies which the LDN website says are very reliable.

 Definitely yes, and you will see it used successfully by many patients within the 96 testimonies as well as other strategies in lowering antibodies.
+Unlike other Hashi’s books, this version avoids long, drawn-out stories and chit chat to make it easier for you to get through it.
+Each chapter also has a NOTES page afterwards just for you.

 Are there side effects in using LDN?